s0ders/go-semver-release/README.md

 $ go-semver-release --help
 ```

-Or use the Docker image:
+Else, for more cross-platform compatibility, you can use the [Docker image](https://hub.docker.com/r/soders/go-semver-release/tags):

 ```bash
 $ docker pull soders/go-semver-release